 Antifungal prophylaxis

-Prophylaxis using an oral azole or a parenteral echinocandin is recommended for patients at risk for profound and prolonged neutropenia; for example, those with acute myeloid leukaemia or myelodysplastic syndromes, or those undergoing haematopoietic stem-cell transplantation.[45]Taplitz RA, Kennedy EB, Bow EJ, et al. Antimicrobial prophylaxis for adult patients with cancer-related immunosuppression: ASCO and IDSA clinical practice guideline update.
+Prophylaxis using an oral azole or a parenteral echinocandin is recommended for patients anticipated to have profound and persistent neutropenia; for example, those with acute myeloid leukaemia or myelodysplastic syndromes, or those undergoing haematopoietic stem-cell transplantation.[44]Taplitz RA, Kennedy EB, Bow EJ, et al. Antimicrobial prophylaxis for adult patients with cancer-related immunosuppression: ASCO and IDSA clinical practice guideline update.
 J Clin Oncol.
 2018 Oct;36(30):3043-54.

 http://ascopubs.org/doi/full/10.1200/JCO.18.00374